How Laser Weapons Work

 Lambert/Hulton Archive/Getty Images

 You may have seen them in "Star Wars," "Star Trek," and other science fiction films and shows.
-The X-wing fighters, the Death Star, the Millennium Falcon and the Enterprise used laser weapons in great fictional battles to conquer and/or defend the universe.
+The X-wing fighters, the Death Star, the Millennium Falcon, and the Enterprise used laser weapons in great fictional battles to conquer and/or defend the universe.
 And starships aren't the only ones packing laser heat.
-Han Solo and others carried the blaster in "Star Wars."
-And Captain Kirk and other Starfleet personnel used phasers in "Star Trek."
+Han Solo carried the blaster, a laser weapon, in "Star Wars", while Captain Kirk used a phaser in "Star Trek".
 All of these weapons used directed energy, in the form of a laser beam, to disable or kill an opponent.

 But what are the advantages of using a laser as a weapon?
 Is it even possible?
 Could you use such a weapon to stun an opponent?
 These questions are being addressed by the Air Force Research Laboratory's Directed Energy Directorate.
-This program is developing high-energy lasers, microwave technologies and other futuristic weapons systems, such as the Airborne Laser and the PHaSR.
+This program is developing high-energy lasers, microwave technologies and other futuristic weapons systems.

 Advertisement

-Lasers and other directed-energy weapons have many advantages over conventional projectile weapons like bullets and missiles:
+Lasers and other directed-energy weapons have many advantages over traditional kinetic weapons that use projectiles like bullets and missiles:

 • The weapons' light outputs can travel at the velocity of light.

-• Their energy output can be controlled -- high-power for lethal outcomes or cutting and low-power for nonlethal outcomes.
+• The output of laser weapon systems can be controlled -- high-power for lethal outcomes or cutting and low-power for nonlethal outcomes.

-The Air Force has already developed three weapons systems that are being tested and, in some cases, used.
+The Air Force has already developed three weapons systems that we can discuss.
 These systems include the Airborne Laser (Advanced Tactical Laser), the PHaSR and the Active Denial System.
-Read on to find out how lasers and these weapons systems work.
+Let's learn more about these laser systems.

 Advertisement